AniketKharpatil/Blockchain-based-Energy-trading-for-EV/readme.md

 work to be done on creating frontend for v2.sol

-This is no more the latest version..will be updated soon
+This is the latest version..